 Our selection of indicators is also practically constrained by current data availability.
-This, plus different rights challenges in high income OECD countries versus most other countries, led to our creation of two separate sets of scores using two different assessment standards: one standard relevant to the majority of countries, our "low-and middle-income" assessment standard, and the other most relevant to high income countries, our "high-income" assessment standard.
+This, plus different rights challenges in high income OECD countries versus most other countries, led to our creation of two separate sets of scores using two different assessment standards: one standard relevant to the majority of countries, our "low- and middle-income" assessment standard, and the other most relevant to high income countries, our "high-income" assessment standard.
 For example, the high-income assessment standard includes a measure of the quality of schooling, performance on the Program for International Student Assessment (PISA) Mathematics, Science and Reading, among the education indicators.
-The quality of education is no less a concern for all other countries, it is just that there is no measure with broad coverage available at this time for low-and middle-income countries.
-Regarding relevance, ensuring all students complete primary school is not an issue for high-income OECD countries, so although this is an indicator we use in our low-and middle-income assessment standard, it is not included in our high-income assessment standard.
+The quality of education is no less a concern for all other countries, it is just that there is no measure with broad coverage available at this time for low- and middle-income countries.
+Regarding relevance, ensuring all students complete primary school is not an issue for high-income OECD countries, so although this is an indicator we use in our low- and middle-income assessment standard, it is not included in our high-income assessment standard.

-Data limitations currently preclude defining separate metrics for all six rights.
-HRMI's ESR metrics include separate scores for five rights-the rights to food, health, education, housing, and work-with key elements of the right to social security captured by the right to work and cover the years 2007 through 2017.
+Data limitations currently preclude defining separate scores for all six rights.
+HRMI's ESR scores include separate scores for five rights-the rights to food, health, education, housing, and work-with key elements of the right to social security captured by the right to work and cover the years 2007 through 2018.
 Available data do not enable us to fully separate the right to work from the right to social security at this time.
-In the case of HRMI's ESR metrics for the right to food using the high-income assessment standard, data are only available for 2015, 2016 and 2017.
+In the case of HRMI's ESR scores for the right to food using the high-income assessment standard, data are only available for 2015, 2016, 2017 and 2018.
 We have found it necessary to use two different assessment standards given the differences in data availability and current rights challenges between the two groups of countries.
-However, rights scores using both standards are calculated for all countries (low-and middle-income as well as high-income countries) with available data, enabling researchers to evaluate countries with the available data on either standard.
-Table 2 below shows the indicators currently used to measure enjoyment of key aspects of each right for each of the two assessment standards.20 The 2020 Update incorporates several changes.
-First, in order to increase the number of low- and middleincome countries with data, the net primary school enrolment rate has been substituted for the adjusted net primary school enrolment rate.
-While the latter is more accurate since it incorporates primary aged students enrolled in secondary school, the difference in values between the two indicators is extremely small.
-Second, given improvement in data availability, we have substituted the adult (aged 15-60) survival rate, for the age 65 survival rate, as our indicator of adult health.
-As a result, our indicators of adult and child health are fully distinct.
-Third, we have been able to include an indicator of housing affordability among our right to housing indicators using the high-income assessment standard.
-This indicator is the percentage of the poorest population quintile that is paying less than 40% of their disposable income on rent or mortgage.
-Finally, we provide scores disaggregated by sex in the case of all aspects of the right to education as well as the overall right to education itself, in the case of the child and adult aspects of the right to health, and in the case of the right to food for the low- and middle-income assessment standard.
+However, rights scores using both standards are calculated for all countries (low- and middle-income as well as high-income countries) with available data, enabling researchers to evaluate countries with the available data on either standard.
+Table 2 below shows the indicators currently used to measure enjoyment of key aspects of each right for each of the two assessment standards.21 The 2021 Update incorporates several changes.
+First, for the low- and middle-income assessment standard we use the modern contraceptive use rate rather than the simple contraceptive use rate to measure access to reproductive health care.
+This is because the simple contraceptive use rate includes traditional methods that do not entail access to reproductive health care.
+Second, for the high-income assessment standard, we have switched our indicator of affordable housing to one that better captures the full cost of housing.
+Specifically, the indicator is the percentage of the poorest quintile of the population living in households where the total housing cost ('net' of housing allowances) represents less than 40% of disposable income ('net' of housing allowances).
+As was the case for our last update, we provide scores disaggregated by sex in the case of all aspects of the right to education as well as the overall right to education itself, in the case of the child and adult aspects of the right to health, and in the case of the right to food for the low-and middleincome assessment standard.